jeromecoupe/sassgrids/readme.md

 ### Trent Walton

 The concept of [content choreography](http://trentwalton.com/2011/07/14/content-choreography/) is important with RWD projects.
 The demo includes a small example in the footer, with the first module beeing above the five others at large screen sizes.
+Switching the visual order of main and secondary content is done using push and pull classes.